sy77777en/video_annotation_folk/caption/video_annotation_process.md

    - `--new-dir`: Directory for new batch files
    - `--valid-filename`: Filename for valid videos in the new directory
    - `--invalid-filename`: Full path to the invalid file (optional)
+   - `--invalid-filename-overlap`: Full path to the overlap invalid file (optional)
+   - `--invalid-filename-nonoverlap`: Full path to the nonoverlap invalid file (optional)
    - `--batch-files`: Full paths to existing batch files (optional)
    - `--batch-size`: Number of videos per batch
    - `--naming-mode`: Naming convention for batch files